Russo-Circassian War: Pre-1817 period

-After a large influx of Cossack settlers and the construction of a long line of pickets in 1792 which cut the Circassians off from their traditional pastures around the Kuban river the Circassians began systematically raiding Russian encampments and then disappearing.

-At the same time, as more Russian troops came to be stationed in the region, they started to raid native villages, further enraging the natives and producing cycles of retaliation.

-The Russian military tried to impose authority by building a series of forts, but these forts in turn became the new targets of raids and indeed sometimes the highlanders actually captured and held the forts.
+After a large influx of Cossack settlers and the construction of a long line of pickets in 1792, which cut the Circassians off from their traditional pastures around the Kuban River, the Circassians began systematically raiding Russian encampments and then disappearing.
+At the same time, as more Russian troops were stationed in the region, they started to raid native villages, further enraging the natives and producing cycles of retaliation.
+The Russian military tried to impose authority by building a series of forts, but these forts in turn became the new targets of raids; indeed, at times some were captured and held by the highlanders.

 In 1799, Russian general Fyodor Bursak organized several raids against the Western Circassians, and personally ordered his men to burn Circassian villages, even those who were loyal to the Russian Empire.

 In 1800, as part of the Russian conquest of the Caucasus, Russia annexed eastern Georgia and by 1806 held Transcaucasia from the Black Sea to the Caspian.
-Russia had to hold the Georgian Military Highway in the center so the war against the mountaineers was divided into eastern and western parts.
+Because Russia held the central Georgian Military Road, the war against the mountaineers was divided into eastern and western parts.
 With Georgia out of the question, more armies were directed to Circassia.
 Russian armies successfully crossed the Kuban River again in March 1814.
-Western Circassians used this opportunity to promote the young prince Jembulat Bolotoqo and sent a delegation to the Ottoman Empire, who complained against the Russian actions.
+Western Circassians used this opportunity to promote the young prince Jembulat Bolotoqo and sent a delegation to the Ottoman Empire to complain against the Russian actions.

-On 22 February 1802, near the Karakuban island, Western Circassians captured a Russian ship in the Black Sea and burned it down.
-During the battle, 2 Russian admirals and 14 Cossacks soldiers were killed, the rest surrendered, were pardoned by the Circassians and left.
+On 22 February 1802, near the Karakuban Island, Western Circassians captured and burned a Russian ship in the Black Sea.
+During the battle, two Russian admirals and fourteen Cossacks soldiers were killed; the rest surrendered and were pardoned by the Circassians.

-In 1804, the Kabardian Circassians and neighbouring Abazins, Ossetians and Chechens united in a military movement.
+In 1804, the Kabardian Circassians and neighbouring Abazins, Balkars, Karachays, Ossetians, and Chechens united in a military movement.
 They aimed to destroy the Kislovodsk Russian fort.
-Despite threats of bloodshed from General Tsitsianov, the forces began threatening the Kislovodsk fort.
+Despite threats of bloodshed from General Pavel Tsitsianov, the forces began threatening the Kislovodsk fort.

-Russian forces commanded by General Glazenap were pushed back to Georgievsk and then put under siege, however the attacking Kabardian forces were eventually pushed back, and 80 Kabardian villages were burnt as a reprisal.
+During the uprising of Adil-Giray Atajukin and Efendi Ishak Abukov in Kabarda on 9 May 1804, a battle took place near the Chegem River.
+The Karachays, Ossetians, and Balkars came to the rescue, Lieutenant General Glazenap himself in a report to the Russian emperor Alexander I reported that the fight lasted from 11 a.m. to 6 p.m. at the same time in the evening, noting: "...fought in the gorges for the most part with 11,000 desperately fighting Kabardians, Chegemians, Balkars, Karachays and Ossetians, knocked out of 12 dug auls."
+Russian forces commanded by Glazenap were pushed back to Georgievsk and then besieged; however, the attacking Kabardian forces were eventually repelled, and 80 Kabardian villages were burnt as a reprisal.